sopac/pacsafe-doc/training/tonga/exercises.rst

 2. **Toolbar**: At the top of PacSAFE are a large number of tools, which are contained within various toolbars.
-For example, the File toolbar allows you to save, load, print and start a new project.
+For example, the File toolbar allows you to save, load, print and start a new project, under the :guilabel:`Project` and :guilabel:`Plugins` dropdown menus.
 We already used one of these tools when we opened this project.
 By hovering your mouse over an icon, the name of the tool will appear to help you identify each tool.
-The number of tools (buttons) can seem a bit overwhelming at first, but you will gradually get to know them.
-The tools are grouped into related functions on toolbars.
-If you look closely you can see a vertical array of ten dots to the left of each toolbar.
-By grabbing these with your mouse, you can move the toolbar to a more convenient location, or separate it so that it sits on its own.

 3. **Map canvas**: All of the map data that we load into PacSAFE will be displayed here, both vector data and raster data.